jurgenwigg/py3S60/newcore/Doc/library/sys.rst

 .. data:: builtin_module_names

-   A tuple of strings containing the names of all modules that are compiled into this Python interpreter.
+   A tuple of strings giving the names of all modules that are compiled into this Python interpreter.
 (This information is not available in any other way --- ``modules.keys()`` only lists the imported modules.)

-   See also the :attr:`sys.stdlib_module_names` list.

 .. function:: call_tracing(func, args)